geethika608/FCM-Push-Notifications/README.md

 #Implementing Push Notifications in NodeJs

-This Project implements Usage of node-gcm module for sending push notifications to a client sevice.
+This Project implements Usage of node-gcm module for sending push notifications to a client device.